-John Oliver’s Book About A Gay Rabbit Parodies Mike Pence Family, Becomes One Of The ‘Most-Challenged’
+John Oliver’s Book About A Gay Rabbit Parodies Mike Pence Family, Becomes One Of The Most-Challenged

-John Oliver’s parody children’s book about a gay rabbit, which is meant to satirize a children’s book by Mike Pence’s family about their own pet rabbit, is #2 on the American Library Association’s (ALA’s) annual list of the most-challenged books of the year.
+John Oliver’s parody children’s book about a gay rabbit, which is meant to satirize a children’s book by Mike Pence’s family about their own pet rabbit, is No. 2 on the American Library Association’s (ALA’s) annual list of the most-challenged books of the year.

 As The Associated Press reports, Last Week Tonight With John Oliver Presents A Day in the Life of Marlon Bundo, which is credited not to Oliver but to staff writer Jill Twiss, was published in 2018.
 From the get-go, Oliver was clear that “his” book was intended as a satire of a book, A Day in the Life of Marlon Bundo, by the wife and daughter of Vice President Mike Pence.
 The Pence book is a simple children’s book about the family’s pet rabbit; in Oliver’s satire, the rabbit is gay.